-Ordinance No. 2559 - Commercial Medical Marijuana Land Use Ordinance (CMMLUO)
+Ordinance No. 2559 - Commercial Medical Mariiuana Land Use Ordinance (CMMLUO)

 The Humboldt County Commercial Medical Land Use Ordinance (CMMLUO) Section 55.4.8.2.
-I Approvals for New Outdoor and Mixed-Light Cultivation Areas requires the following criteria for new cultivation:
+Approvals for New Outdoor and Mixed-Light Cultivation Areas requires the following criteria for new cultivation:

-"...on slopes of 15% or less, and with documented current water right or other non-diversionary source of irrigation water (e.g., municipal, public utility, or permitted well), subject to the conditions and limitations set forth in this section.
-The cultivation area shall be located on the Prime Agricultural Soils on the parcel and no more than 20% of the area of Prime Agricultural soils on the parcel may be permitted for commercial medical marijuana cultivation "
+"...on slopes of 15% or less, and with documented current water right or other non- diversionary source of irrigation water (e.g., municipal, public utility, or permitted well}, subject to the conditions and limitations set forth in this section.
+The cultivation area shall be located on the Prime Agricultural Soils on the parcel and no more than 20% of the area of Prime Agricultural soils on the parcel medical marijuana cultivation "